Skip to content

 #Shotcut

 Shotcut is fully open-source under the GPL, which means there is no paid tier to upsell you into.
 According to Shotcut’s official download page, the editor supports hundreds of audio and video formats through FFmpeg and runs natively on Windows, macOS, and Linux.
-We exported our test clip at 1080p in 1 minute 12 seconds on the same M2 machine, clean.
+It doesn’t require sign-in or a paid unlock for clean exports.

 The dockable interface makes the first half hour confusing.
 After that, it’s fine.
 No “1080p export only” restriction, no sign-in wall, no vendor account.